 The Interest-Free Loan Program

-Providing interest-free loans for postsecondary education to students on the basis of financial need has been the core function of The Scholarship Foundation of St. Louis since its creation 100 years ago.
+Providing interest-free loans for postsecondary education to students on the basis of financial need has been the core function of The Scholarship Foundation of St. Louis since its creation over 100 years ago.

 Each academic year, the Foundation provides approximately 500 students from the St. Louis metropolitan region with interest-free, fee-free loans for higher education.
 Qualifying recipients receive renewable loans of up to $11,000, depending on their specific financial needs.